toxinyx/toxinyxcom/README.en.md

 notAlternative = true
 ```

-This will generate an `algolia.json` file in the `public` folder for Algolia search.
-Then you can use plugins such as `atomic-algolia` to upload it to Algolia.
+This will generate an `algolia.json` file in the `public` folder, which is used for Algolia search.
+You can then use plugins like `atomic-algolia` to upload it to Algolia.

-At the same time, change `algolia_search.enable` to `true` in the `params.yml` and fill in the relevant information (**Note!
-The Search-Only Key is filled in here, and the Admin Key is not allowed to be filled in!
-Otherwise, it may be attacked**)
+Also, in `params.yml`, set `algolia_search.enable` to `true` and fill in the relevant information (**Important!
+Enter the Search-Only Key here, NOT the Admin Key!!
+Otherwise, your account may be vulnerable to attacks**)

 ```yaml
 algolia_search: